Have you tried foam paint for kids? It’s like shaving cream, but better.

 And once they thoroughly exhausted the supply of foam paint (I saw it coming, but chose not to limit their use), they found the canister of regular shaving cream and kept going.

-So, would I recommend foam paint?
+So, would I recommend foam paint for kids?
 Yes!

 Would the kids recommend foam paint?
-Yes!
+Yes again!

 The colored foam paint is a Colorations brand product, so you have to order it from Discount School Supply if you want to give it a try.
 I don’t know of any other brands available.
 (If you do, will you let me know?)
 And, at $6.49 a canister, it’s not cheap.
 But, boy is it fun!
 I bought just three colors—the primaries—because of the price and because I figured we could mix the other colors from them.